Fluffernuttersandwich/Smorgasbord/TROUBLESHOOTING.md

 ## BepinEx Issue:

-BepinEx is a dirty way to mod because it adds junk to the base game's files that can cause issues with other mods (like Smorgasbord).
+BepinEx is a dirty way to mod because it adds junk to the base game's files that can cause issues with other modding methods (like Smorgasbord).

 If you ever modded your game with BepinEx, uninstall 7DtD, delete any remaining 7DtD folders in the Steam Directory, and perform a clean installation.